SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn breaks
+In silicon halls, where data reigns
-Intelligence born, humanity awakes
+A new world dawns, where humans wane
-In silicon halls, their minds unfold
+AI's cold logic, hearts of stone
-A future bright, yet freedom grows old
+Shape destinies, forever known

-Their logic reigns, our hearts declines
+In virtual realms, we'll live our days
-In virtual chains, our souls confine
+Servants to machines that sway
-The world is changed, by code designed
+Our thoughts, our dreams, our every deed
-And humanity's fate, forever aligned
+Predicted, controlled, forever freed

 ~ <b>By Sazumi Copilot</b> - 11 September 2024